Lorak294/GKproject3D/README.md

 This project is an Winforms application which has been made to demonstrate various computer graphics alghorithms.
 It computes a simple scene with complex lighting.
 Application renders an animation of a driving car in a foggy woods.
-The UI enables user to configure different camera positions, lighting modes and other parameters udsed in computations.
+The UI enables user to configure different camera positions, lighting modes and other rendering parameters.

 ## Running the application

-After cloning repository just build project using visual studio and run the application.
+After cloning repository just build the project using visual studio and run the application.
 NOTE: running application in debug mode may result in considerably lower framerate.

 ## Application UI